 If your project was denied, you may submit a new application for a new project.
 Staff can assist you with advice on how to alter the application so that it meets the design guidelines.

 You may also appeal.
 Appeals to decisions of the MHZC can be taken to a court of competent jurisdiction as provided for by law.
-Because the MHZC does not have a lawyer on staff, we cannot help with the details or provide legal advice.
 We recommend hiring an attorney if this is an option you are considering.